-Among those experiences she treasures: receiving her very first set of bound scriptures on a Christmas Eve when she was barely able to read; often glimpsing her mother’s well-marked scriptures and feeling deeply that all that red pencil meant something special; learning for herself the importance of Sabbath-Day observance after choosing to play in a basketball tournament on a Sunday; defending the creation story on her own front porch to a contentious boy; listening when an older sister invited her to begin diligently reading her scriptures; responding to the prompting to receive and then trust warnings and guidance in her patriarchal blessing when the temptations to stray were strong; having her mother as a seminary teacher; singing in the ward choir and with her sisters; taking piano lessons and then quitting only to end up teaching herself; learning to draw and paint at her mother’s side; playing basketball successfully only to be prompted to quit her Junior year and pursue a path other than her planned path of playing in college; and the opportunity to have deep gospel discussions with her parents on Sunday afternoons when all of her other sisters had grown up and left home.
+Among those experiences she treasures: receiving her very first set of bound scriptures on a Christmas Eve when she was barely able to read; often glimpsing her mother’s well-marked scriptures and feeling deeply that all that red pencil meant something special; learning for herself the importance of Sabbath-Day observance after choosing to play in a basketball tournament on a Sunday; defending the creation story on her own front porch to a contentious boy; listening when an older sister invited her to begin diligently reading her scriptures; responding to the prompting to receive and then trust warnings and guidance in her patriarchal blessing when the temptations to stray were strong; having her mother as a seminary teacher; singing in the ward choir and with her sisters; taking piano lessons and then quitting only to end up teaching herself; learning to draw and paint at her mother’s side; playing basketball successfully only to be prompted to quit her Junior year and pursue a path other than playing in college; and the opportunity to have deep gospel discussions with her parents on Sunday afternoons when all of her other sisters had grown up and left home.

 These and other experiences, along with her family’s gospel traditions, gave her the opportunity to solidify her own testimony.
 Bethany’s family is led by faithful convert parents who sacrificed to ensure there was church attendance, family prayer, scripture reading, Family Home Evening, and unparalleled support for all their righteous goals.